 Ross with his rich experience oversees training and standards at IAANZ and is motivated to inspire young people to pursue their dreams and graduate as ‘leaders’ with a pilots licence.

 When not sharing his aviation knowledge with students Ross is busy enjoying the outdoors – hiking, biking and water sports.

 Chief Flying Instructor

-As a part of the Senior Management team, Jason contributes to the execution of the overall strategic goals of the organisation.
+As part of the Senior Management team, Joe contributes to the execution of the overall strategic goals of the organisation.

 Safety Systems Manager

 Stephanie Schwabe is the Safety Systems Manager at IAANZ.
 With over 30 years in the industry, Stephanie is passionate about aviation.

 As part of the Senior Management team, Stephanie oversees the Safety Management System, chairs the Health and Safety Committee, and ensures continued compliance with various stakeholders of the organisation.